Rajpratik71/eucalyptus-wiki/User-Console-Training.md

      });

-That 30000 is 30 seconds in milliseconds.
+Timeout is set in milliseconds.
 For example: to make timeout 1 minute, change the 3 to a 6.

 * Restarting console: